muneer78/muneer78.github.io/_posts/2021-11-24-great-lines-the-other-side-edition.md

 ---
-tags: great-lines
+date: 2021-11-24
-title: "Great Lines: The Other Side Edition"
+title: The Other Side Edition
+tags: newsletter
 ---